-UPTU UPSEE results 2018 declared, check at upsee.nic.in
+UPTU UPSEE results 2018 declared at upsee.nic.in, Noida boy Aditya Singh topped

 UPSEE results 2018: The results of the UPSEE 2018 examination has been released today at the official website — upsee.nic.in.
 All the candidates who had appeared for the examination can check the results by visiting the official website and entering their hall ticket/ registration number at the field provided.
+Noida boy Aditya Singh topped the examination by securing 572 marks, while Gorakhpur girl Nandini Jain secured the first rank among girls.

 The AKTU conducted the UPSEE examination on April 29 for admission to First Year of B Tech courses, B.Arch. / B.Des. / B.Pharm. /BHMCT/BFAD/BFA.
 The state level entrance exam was conducted by the Abdul Kalam Technical University (AKTU) for admission into engineering institutions and other institutes in Uttar Pradesh under the university.